 Pete also released an EP and a single: D Day; and Lines.

-The Game CD is now a rare collectors’ item.
+This original The Game CD is now a rare collectors’ item.
 Every now and then a copy becomes available on eBay, and is always sold for exorbitant amounts.

 After releasing The Game, Pete moved from Brisbane to Melbourne in order to better pursue his music career.